genuinetools/img/README.md

 You can also use `overlayfs`
 backend, but that requires a kernel patch from Ubuntu to be unprivileged, see [#22](https://github.com/genuinetools/img/issues/22).

-#### fuse

-The `fuse` backend runs completely in userspace.
-It is a bit buggy and a work in progress so hang tight.

 ### Unprivileged Mounting